intro

 Subqueries in CRUD Operations

-Let's see how to use SQL subqueries in these SQL statements.
+See how to use SQL subqueries in these CRUD statements.

 Subqueries in an INSERT Clause